manics/omero-features/README.md

 OMERO.features
 ==============

-Code for investigating potential feature storage solutions for OMERO.
+Documentation and code for investigating potential feature storage solutions for OMERO.

+See the wiki, contributions from everyone are welcome: https://github.com/ome/omero-features/wiki